DocYard-ai/UCR/docs/tldr.md

 # Run Predictions
 result = ocr.predict('input_path', o='output_path')
 # Returns dictionary of filepath:dataframe by default.
-# Set output_format="ppocr" for filepath:list of lists.
+# Set return_type="list" for filepath:list of lists.
 ```

 *Refer to the [Demo](demo.md) page and/or [Colab Notebook](coming_soon.md) to see it in action!*